rinja-rs/rinja/book/src/features.md

 enabled by <code>"default"</code>
 </blockquote>

 This feature enables `#[derive(Template)]`.
-Without it the trait `rinja::Template` will still be available, but if you want to derive a template, you have to manually depend on `rinja_derive`.
+Without it the trait `askama::Template` will still be available, but if you want to derive a template, you have to manually depend on `askama_derive`.
-`rinja_derive` should be used with the same features as `rinja`.
+`askama_derive` should be used with the same features as `askama`.

-Not using this feature might be useful e.g. if you are writing a library with manual filters for rinja, without any templates.
-It might also very slightly speed-up the compilation, because more dependencies can be compiled in parallel, because `rinja` won't transitively depend on e.g. `syn` or `proc-macro2`.
+Not using this feature might be useful e.g. if you are writing a library with manual filters for askama, without any templates.
+It might also very slightly speed-up the compilation, because more dependencies can be compiled in parallel, because `askama` won't transitively depend on e.g. `syn` or `proc-macro2`.
 On the author's PC the compilation of a trivial hello-world example was about 0.2s faster without the feature when compiled in release mode.

-*If you are writing a library that uses rinja, consider **not using** this default-feature.*
+*If you are writing a library that uses askama, consider **not using** this default-feature.*

 ### `"config"`